Sunday, April 27, 2014

 Glass Bead Radio Workshops at MoMA AV Recording Studio

-Council, with French choreographer Noé Soulierand American architect Jeffrey Mansfield, as a continuation to a previous council, Tacet, on the diversity of hearing modes.
+Council, with French choreographer Noé Soulier and American designer Jeffrey Mansfield, as a continuation to a previous council, Tacet, on the diversity of hearing modes.
+With the support of Harvard Graduate School of Design.
 By invitation only.

-PAF Lectures: On Form and Object (A Treatise of Things) by Tristan Garcia.
-RSVP required at firstname.lastname@example.org
+PAF Lectures: On Form and Object (A Treatise on Things) by Tristan Garcia.
+Introduced by choreographer and one-time PAF ambassador Annie Dorsen.
+RSVP required at email@example.com

-Composing Differences is organised by Virginie Bobin, Independent Curator and Writer.
+Composing Differences is organized by Virginie Bobin, Independent Curator and Writer.
 Composing Differences is part of ART².

 Sunday Sessions is organized by Jenny Schlenzka, Associate Curator with Mike Skinner, Producer, Alex Sloane, Live Programming Coordinator and Rosey Selig-Addiss, Production Assistant.